Crappie vs Bluegill – The Differences! Is Crappie Better?

 If you’re pregnant, breast feeding or has a young child, Always check with a physician prior to eating new foods or changing your dietary habits.

 These mercury warnings can change over time or affect only a particular area or state.
-Please check with your local EPA and FDA for the current recommendations 12.
+Please check with your local EPA and FDA for the current recommendations especially before fishing 2.

-The costs for crappie or bluegill will vary depending on how the fish are caught.
-When purchasing any fish, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, crappie or bluegill?
+The costs for crappie and bluegill will vary depending on how they are caught when fishing.
+When purchasing any fish, be sure to check the label.
+Therefore, which fish is more expensive?

 Bluegill is more expensive than crappie.
 The average cost for wild crappie fillets is $22 per pound.
 The average cost for wild bluegill fillets is $25.36 per pound.

 To conduct original research on prices, I visited various stores and checked the cost.

 First, I checked online at Walleye Direct and found the following prices:

 - $22.00 per pound

 For stocking ponds, Pond King has the following price per bluegill crappie: